-71.4% of college student participants had low to medium scores on the Social Anxiety Spectrum Self-Report questionnaire (Dell’Osso et al., 2016)63% of college students report a fear of public speaking alone (Ferreira Marinho, Medeiros, Gama, & Caldas Teixeira, 2017).
+In a recent study 71.4% of college student participants had low to medium scores on the Social Anxiety Spectrum Self-Report questionnaire (Dell’Osso et al., 2016), and 63% of college students report a fear of public speaking alone (Ferreira Marinho, Medeiros, Gama, & Caldas Teixeira, 2017).

 Eysenck, Derakshan, Santos, and Calvo (2007) state that anxiety is an aversive motivational and emotional state of being that occurs in threatening situations.
 State anxiety, more specifically, is defined as the level of currently experienced anxiety, and is produced by an interaction of a person’s trait anxiety, and their circumstantial stress (Eysenck et al., 2007).
 Studies have found that high anxiety is one psychological characteristic correlated with higher levels of daily lying behavior (Chiu 2016).

-The purpose of study to determine if anxiety has an effect on .
+The purpose of study 4 was to determine if anxiety has an effect on ”overclaiming” as measured by the WKT.

 Participants and Setting

-Participants were recruited for this study through the UNCW participant recruitment tool. study was advertised as a study of self-knowledge and self-perception.
+Participants were recruited for this study through the UNCW participant recruitment tool for class credit.
+The study was advertised as a study of self-knowledge and self-perception.
 A total of 25 students participated in this study; 14 of which were randomly assigned to the experimental or anxiety group and 11 of which were randomly assigned to the control group.
 The group consisted of 9 males and 16 females; the mean age was 20.200 (SD = 3.055) and ranged from 18 to 33 years old.

 Measures

-The Word Knowledge Task used in this study as a measure of deceptive behavior.
+The Word Knowledge Tasks (WKT-1 and WKT-2) as described for study 2 and 3 were used in this study as a measure of deceptive behavior.

-The State Trait Anxiety Inventory (STAI) is a measure to test both state and trait anxiety in a person.
-This measure includes 40 statements participants on a 4 point Likert scale ranging from “Not at all” to “Very much so.”
+The State Trait Anxiety Inventory (STAI; Spielberger, Gorsuch, Lushene, Vagg, & Jacobs, 1983) is a measure to test both state and trait anxiety in a person.
+This measure includes 40 statements to which participants respond on a 4 point Likert scale of agreement ranging from “Not at all” to “Very much so.”
 Higher STAI scores reflect a person in a more anxious state, while lower scores show less anxiety.

 Procedure

-The first completed by participants was the WKT 1articipants manipulation
+The first task completed by participants was the yes/no portion of the WKT 1.
+Participants were then exposed to an anxiety or control manipulation.

-The condition involved one of were given five minutes to read an article relating to the chosen topic another five minutes to write a summary of half a page to a full page of the article.
-Participants in the experimental condition were also given .
+The anxiety condition involved a composite of procedures intended to induce a mild anxiety state ( Gerrards-Hess, Spies and Hesse, 1994).
+Participants were first required to rate their concern for each of ten common sources of anxiety on a 7 point scale (where 1 was no concern and 7 was extreme concern).
+These topics included spiders, small places, snakes, drowning, vomiting, clowns, germs, public speaking, loneliness, needles, and falling. (see Lane and Gullone, 1999).
+Participants then chose one of their most highly rated items and were given five minutes to read an associated article relating to the chosen topic ( see Table XX).
+The articles were all of similar length and were all accompanied by a salient image intended to help induce anxiety.
+Participants were then provided another five minutes to write a summary of half a page to a full page of the article.
+By implied suggestion Participants in the experimental condition were also given the notion that they may have to present their summary to a research panel ( though this did not happen).